arizvisa/ida-minsc/docs/static/matching.rst

    Once a desired type has been determined, this function can then be used to return the first result that matches.
-If more than one result is returned, then this function will warn the user the number of results that matched whilst still returning the very first one.
+If more than one result is returned, then this function will warn the user the number of results that matched, whilst still returning the very first one.

    :param type: a keyword argument representing the type of match to perform and